awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-multivalue.md

 **Note**
 If you're creating a record that has the same name as the hosted zone, don't enter a value \(for example, an @ symbol\) in the **Record name** field\.

-Enter the same name for all of the records in the group of weighted records\.
+Enter the same name for all of the records in the group of multivalue records\.

 For more information about record names, see [Record name](resource-record-sets-values-shared.md#rrsets-values-common-name)\.